Kemdee/WPD2_OkemdiUdeh_Cw/Schedule_app/README.md

 How to use:

-Clone the project

-Initialise a new npm package npm init

-Import all the modules in the package list
+cd into 'Schedule_app'

+Install dependencies

-Run the app by typing: nodemon index
+Run the app by typing: node index

-check results in: localhost:3000
+Open in browser